 Additionally, it breaks down slower than bark materials, which means its benefits last longer.
 Once it does begin to compost, the nutrient content in soil increases.
 Pine straw mulch benefits also include improving soil tilth.
 Use a garden fork to mix the needles into soil to reduce compaction and aid in oxygenation.

 In addition to the benefits, pine straw mulch uses abound.
 It is also an attractive natural ground cover around ornamental plantings.
 It seems to be especially good around acid-loving plants such as hydrangeas, rhododendrons and camellias.

 In fall, rake up the needles and place them over spent tender perennials and other plants that may succumb to winter freezes.
 A teepee of needles acts as a mini greenhouse, conserving heat and keeping soil from freezing to protect the root zone from extreme cold.
 Pull away the needles in spring when using pine straw for garden mulch, so that tender new shoots can easily penetrate to reach the sun and air.

 Pine Straw Mulch Application

-The recommended amount of mulch around plants is 2 to 3 inches in regular soil and up to 5 inches in dry sandy areas.
-Around woody plants, keep the mulch at least 3 to 6 inches from the trunk to prevent decay.
-Garden beds may be entirely covered, while other plants should have the mulch 1 to 2 inches away from the stems.
+The recommended amount of mulch around plants is 2 to 3 inches (5 to 7.6 cm.) in regular soil and up to 5 inches (13 cm.) in dry sandy areas.
+Around woody plants, keep the mulch at least 3 to 6 inches (7.6 to 15 cm.) from the trunk to prevent decay.
+Garden beds may be entirely covered, while other plants should have the mulch 1 to 2 inches (2.5 to 5 cm.) away from the stems.
 For pine straw mulch application in containers, use 1 to 2 inches to add a nutrient rich heating blanket for winter coverage.